Information Package / Course Catalogue

 Course Content

 In this course, the concepts of morality, ethics, deontology and professional ethics, their historical development and their relationship with the profession of landscape architecture are addressed.
 The duties, professional rights and responsibilities of landscape architects, ethical principles in public-private sector relations, the role of professional organisations, and ethical issues that may be encountered in professional practice are examined.
 At national and international levels, the ethical codes of IFLA and ASLA, the professional conduct principles of TMMOB, and the main regulation of the TMMOB Chamber of Landscape Architects are evaluated, together with members’ duties and responsibilities, honorary board processes and disciplinary provisions.
-Course assessment is based on written examinations, course participation/performance and assignment studies.
-In-term assessment accounts for 40% of the total grade and consists of course participation/performance, assignment studies and the mid-term examination.
-The end-of-term assessment consists of the final examination, accounting for 60% of the total grade.
-Students retaking the course are responsible for all assessment components defined within the current academic year.
-Accordingly, they are required to complete the assignment studies, course participation/performance activities, mid-term examination and final examination again.
+The assessment of the course is based on written examinations, attendance/performance and assignment work.
+In-semester assessment consists of attendance/performance, assignment work and the midterm examination, accounting for 40% of the total grade.
+Within this scope, attendance/performance accounts for 5%, assignment work for 20% and the midterm examination for 15% of the total grade.
+The final examination constitutes the end-of-semester assessment and accounts for 60% of the total grade.
+Students repeating the course are required to complete all assignments, attendance/performance requirements and examinations in accordance with the current assessment structure of the course.

 Name of Lecturer(s)